summercms/dns-blocklists/README.md

 *Sweeper - Aggressive cleans the Internet and protects your privacy!
 Blocks Ads, Affiliate, Tracking, Metrics, Telemetry, Phishing, Malware, Scam, Fake, Coins and other "Crap".*

 *More aggressive version of the Multi PRO blocklist.
 It may contain few false positive domains that limit functionality.
 Therefore it should only be used by experienced users.
 Furthermore, an admin should be available to unblock incorrectly blocked domains.
-Reported false positive domains are removed from the list!*
+Reported false positive domains will be removed from the list!*

-**Entries:** *1390113 domains/hosts - 436254 compressed domains* | [Sources/Statistics](https://github.com/hagezi/dns-blocklists/blob/main/usedsources.md#proplus)
+**Entries:** *1390111 domains/hosts - 436253 compressed domains* | [Sources/Statistics](https://github.com/hagezi/dns-blocklists/blob/main/usedsources.md#proplus)

 | Format | Link | Can be used for |
 |:-------|:-----|:----------------|